Last updated: November 19, 2020

 Art Lipon is a man of many visions.
-The former high school teacher set up his small fruit winery in 2013 on the west side of Saskatoon Lake in Grande Prairie, where a unique microclimate allows the fruit to thrive in the far north.
+This former high school teacher set up his small fruit winery in 2013 on the west side of Saskatoon Lake in Grande Prairie, where a unique microclimate allows the fruit to thrive in the far north.
 He immediately began dreaming big – tapping into the overseas market, expanding to spirit distillation.
 While he hasn’t made any progress on the former, he’s in the process of setting up a distillery.
 He hopes to use his grandfather’s recipes to make gin, vodka, fortified wine and a grain-fruit home brew.

 Location: Grande Prairie

-Shady Lane Estate
+Shady Lane Estate – CLOSED December 2019

 Straddling the line between mead and fruit wine, Spirit Hills winemaker Hugo Bonjean makes his wine using traditional techniques, such as fermenting the entire honeycomb and incorporating various local fruits and botanicals.
 A native of Antwerp with a family that includes several generations of French winemakers, Bonjean has built a beautiful tasting facility in the foothills of the Rockies.